27th Annual International Conference

 TRACK 16 - Local Government & Artificial Intelligence Transformation (AX)

-Track Chairs: Wookjoon Sung (Seoul National University of Science & Technology, South Korea), Jooho Lee (University of Nebraska at Omaha, USA)
+Track Chairs: Wookjoon Sung (Seoul National University of Science & Technology, South Korea), Jooho Lee (University of Nebraska at Omaha, USA), Taehee Kim (Seoul National University of Science & Technology, South Korea)

 This track explores how Artificial Intelligence (AI) drives transformation in local governments.
 Topics include human–AI collaboration, organizational change, the use of AI across the policy process, public service improvement, and citizen engagement.
 We welcome theoretical, empirical, and experimental studies on AI and local government innovation for public value creation.